Rays say it may take 'weeks' to fully assess damage at Tropicana Field, after Milton struck region

 The roof was designed to withstand wind of up to 115 mph, according to the Rays.
 The stadium opened in 1990 at an initial cost $138 million and is due to be replaced in time for the 2028 season with a $1.3 billion ballpark.

+The change means that Tampa Bay's home opener is now set for Tuesday against Vancouver.

+The Lightning also had their preseason finale, which was to have been played this past Monday against Nashville, called off because of Milton's looming arrival.
+That game was originally set to be played last month and was postponed then because of Hurricane Helene.

-The Orlando Magic were planning to spend Thursday in San Antonio and return home on Friday, a day behind their original schedule for the week.
+The Orlando Magic spent Thursday in San Antonio and were planning to return home on Friday, a day behind their original schedule for the week.

 The Magic played a preseason game in San Antonio on Wednesday night.
 They intended to fly home Thursday, arriving in Orlando in the early afternoon — those plans being scrapped because of Milton.